Governance Statement

 During 2021, trustees commissioned an external evaluation of board effectiveness to provide an independent perspective on board performance.
 This was undertaken by Linda Freeman Sports Development Consultancy.

 Having implemented the findings from a largely procedural review of Board activities undertaken in 2018, the Board determined that this evaluation should focus primarily on the way in which Board members work together and with the senior team to transact Board business and manage risk effectively.
 Overall, there was a positive view from participants about the governance of StreetGames, with those involved in the organisation commenting on the challenging and ambitious approach to both strategic delivery and internal governance.
-The Board have established an Action Plan to take forward key areas for improvement; to ensure it continues manage the growth of the organisation and its people, advise and advocate for StreetGames within the sector, and manage change on diversity and inclusion.
+The Board established an Action Plan to take forward key areas for improvement; to ensure it continues manage the growth of the organisation and its people, advise and advocate for StreetGames within the sector, and manage change on diversity and inclusion.

 To comply with the requirement of A Code for Sport Governance, the charity will be externally evaluated again in 2025.